teenyPaws/teenyPaws/README.md

 #### About me:
 - 🌱 I’m currently learning HTML/CSS & JS.
+- 🎓 I'm working on getting into college.
 - 📫 How to reach me: <a href="https://halogem.dev/socials">Personal Socials</a> or <a href="https://halogem.tech/socials">Business Socials</a>.
 Please be nice.

 <!--